MetOffice/mule/mule/docs/source/user_guide_fromscratch.rst

     new_q_field.set_data_provider(ncdf_q_provider)

-The advantage in this case is that since the file and data access are all within the :meth:`get_data` method, the data isn't stored in memory for every field and you gain the same benefits of deferred access.
+The advantage in this case is that since the file and data access are all within the :meth:`_data_array` method, the data isn't stored in memory for every field and you gain the same benefits of deferred access.

 ..
 Note::
     The example above isn't perfect either; if it were a real example it would probably make more sense to have the class accept the :class:`NetCDF4.Dataset` object at initialisation instead of the path to the file, though it depends on how many different variables this is being applied to.
-(Currently every call to :meth:`get_data` opens and closes the file, which may be inefficient if done too frequently).
+(Currently every call to :meth:`_data_array` opens and closes the file, which may be inefficient if done too frequently).

 Putting it all Together
 -----------------------